s10208233/ID_Assg3_website/README.md

 A short paragraph describing the purpose of this website.

 ### [Contact - contact.html](https://s10208233.github.io/ID_Assg3_website/contact.html)
 For futher enquiries users can use the contact form to contact us or leave a feedback.
-Feedbacks by sender are shown under the form.
+Number of feedbacks are shown under the form.

 ### Existing Features
 - Sign In/Sign Out: Reveals and hides a certain API based if user is signed in or not.